flutter/website/src/content/ui/adaptive-responsive/input.md

 [`Listener`]: {{site.api}}/flutter/widgets/Listener-class.html

-### Tab traversal and focus interactions
+## Tab traversal and focus interactions

-Users with physical keyboards expect that they can use the tab key to quickly navigate your application, and users with motor or vision differences often rely completely on keyboard navigation.
+Users with physical keyboards expect that they can use the tab key to quickly navigate an application, and users with motor or vision differences often rely completely on keyboard navigation.